10 important tips I learnt for keeping my hair extensions in great condition

 It's all in the maintenance you know.

-In February, for the first time ever, I got hair extensions.
+Last year, for the first time ever, I got hair extensions.
 Now I have been wanting them for bleedin' years but it was all smoke and no fire.

 So FINALLY, I decided to bite the bullet and actually get them done.
 Would I say my life has changed forever?
 Yes.
 Will I ever go without them again?
 Couldn't imagine it.
 But because of my months of yabbing before actually getting them done, I picked up some serious tips from life long extension pros on the important things to note to make sure you get value for money.